 Highclere Castle (Downton Abbey) Tour 2016

 Our Highclere Castle/Downton Abbey tour can be taken on any day that Highclere Castle is open to the public.
 The Spring 2016 opening dates are 26th March to 10th April inclusive.
 The castle is then open on 1st, 2nd, 3rd, 29th, 30th and 31st May.
+The Summer opening dates are Sunday 10th July to Wednesday 7th September inclusive, closed every Friday and Saturday.
+There is an extra open date of Wednesday 14th September.
 Spend either a morning or an afternoon at this truly unique English estate that has achieved global popularity as the film location of Downton Abbey.
-There are also a limited number of tickets available for exclusive Capability Brown Tours, to celebrate the tercentennial year of his birth, taking place on selected dates in May and October 2016.
 Highclere Castle is also included in our London/Cotswolds tour.

 Highclere Castle has been the seat of the Carnarvon family since 1679.
 Built on an ancient site dating back thirteen hundred years and recorded in the Domesday Book, the castle and estate provide a fascinating insight into England's landscape and building heritage.
 The present day castle was designed in 1842 by Sir Charles Barry, the architect also responsible for building the Houses of Parliament in Westminster.
 Highclere Castle's history also includes a fascinating connection with ancient Egypt, as the 5th Earl, with Howard Carter, discovered the tomb of Tutankhamun in the Valley of the Kings in 1922.
 Highclere Castle houses an Exhibition to commemorate this historic event, including some rare antiques from the 5th Earl's earlier Egyptian excavations.